JoelIRamos/JoelIRamos/README.md

 **<h2 align="left">About myself:</h2>**
 <br>
 - I’m passionate **about Networks, Linux and Cybersecurity.
-I've done finished the CCNA 1-2 and the CyberOps from Cisco Academy.**
+I've finished the CCNA and the CyberOps certifications from Cisco Academy.**

-- I’m currently working on **the Cisco Academy CCNA3 certification.**
+- I’m currently studiyng for **the Cisco Networks CCNA3.**

 - Ask me about **Networks, Databases (SQL and NotSQL), API Development, and Cibersecurity.**